-If an applicant is rejected, a form letter indicating the cause for rejection will be completed and mailed via certified mail with return receipt requested to the applicant.
-The notice will include the specific reasons for the rejection, and will notify the applicant that the household has been removed from the Oakwood Shores waiting list.
+If an applicant is rejected, a form letter indicating the cause for rejection will be completed and mailed via first class mail, email or other transmittal means to the applicant.
+The notice will include the specific reasons for the rejection and will notify the applicant that the household has been removed from the Oakwood Shores waiting list.
 The rejection letter will also inform the family of the right to review the information that caused the application to be rejected.
 The notice will also advise the household of the opportunity to respond in writing to request an informal hearing to discuss the rejected application.
 A copy of the notice will be provided to the CHA.